 Where To Invest?

 As an investor, you have various investment vehicles at your disposal.
-You could consider putting money into stocks, bonds, mutual funds, ETFs (Exchange Traded Funds), real estate and other alternative investment vehicles.
-You could invest in staring your own business.
+You could consider putting money into stocks, bonds, mutual funds, ETFs (Exchange Traded Funds), real estate and other alternative investment vehicles; such as starting your own business, antiques, gems or art.

 Or you could invest with our company, The Mint Investments LLC.
-Our investment vehicle is global currencies.
+Our investment vehicle is global currencies predominantly.
 We have been able to offer our clients solid returns on their investments, ranging from 12.34% to 17.78% annual yields, for more than eight years now.

 Risks Associated With Investing?

 All investments have risks, it’s the nature of the beast.
 As such it is critical that you understand how your money is being invested by the broker(s) of your choice.
 At TMI we offer complete transparency about your investments and we welcome an opportunity to introduce our services to you.

 Even if you choose to put your money elsewhere, do not fall for common investment ploys that are clearly fraudulent and are only intended to do one thing: steal your money.